anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

 Grant Permissions on SharePoint List
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Grant specific permissions to a user on a SharePoint list
+Grant specific permissions to a user on a SharePoint list with the help of Microsoft Flow.

 .. rubric:: Input Parameters